danwinship/sidedoor/README.md

    It should also be limited to alphanumeric characters.
 A bugzilla bug or support case number works.

-2. Copy RPMs into the subdir.
-(All RPMs in the subdir will be copied into the image.)
+2. Create subdirs "replace" and "new" of that directory and copy RPMs into the appropriate subdir.
+(RPMs that are replacements for RPMs already in the OCP image go into "replace/", while new RPMs go into "new/".)

 3. Run `./build.sh ${NAME}` where `${NAME}` is the subdirectory name.
    This will build a container image containing the RPMs and an